juliusbuckley/geo-challenge/README.md

 ## Description

 Upon typing in an address in the proper format, a user fires off an `onKeyDown` event by pressing the enter button.
 At this point `getNearestLocation` is invoked with `this.state.value` as an argument.
 The value is updated `onChange` by an event bound to the input field.
 After `getNearestLocation` is invoked data from the event is parsed and stored in a data object.
-A /POST request is then sent to and API endpoint with the data object.
+A /POST request is then sent to an API endpoint with the data object.
 This /POST request is promisified with axios.

 The server receives a /POST request to its `/distance` endpoint and middlewear `getLatLong` is invoked.
 This method assigns `minDistance` to `Number.MAX_VALUE` and `minLocation` to `undefined`.
 Both of these variables are defined in the outer scope for use in `calculateDistance`.
 Location information is parsed from the request object and a /GET request is made to the Geocoding API endpoit.
 When the response comes back latitude and longitude are parsed and stored in variables.